flexion/devops-deployment-metrics/docs/threat-model.md

 Ensure that log files are securely stored, utilizing appropriate file permissions and encryption.
 Implement access controls and authentication mechanisms to restrict access to log files to authorized users or processes.
 Regularly monitor and rotate log files to prevent them from becoming a target for attackers or consuming excessive storage space.

+Users of the library should use secure storage for log files.

 ## Lack of Input Validation for Logging Configuration